Excel Entertainment: History

-December 2019 saw the release of Karan Anshuman’s Inside Edge season 2.
-The second season invites viewers to look at cricket much beyond just a game and manifested a huge public demand.

-On 23 October 2020, season 2 of Mirzapur released on Amazon Prime Video.

 The second collaboration of Farhan Akhtar and Rakeysh Omprakash Mehra happened after their first successful film Bhaag Milkha Bhaag.
-An action sports drama entertainer Toofaan released on July 16, 2021 on Amazon Prime Video starring Farhan Akhtar, Paresh Rawal, Mrunal Thakur.
+An action sports drama entertainer Toofaan released on 16 July 2021, on Amazon Prime Video starring Farhan Akhtar, Paresh Rawal, Mrunal Thakur.
 The film was directed by Rakeysh Omprakash Mehra.

-Upcoming projects

-Phone Bhoot, a horror comedy, is currently slated to release in November 2022.
-It stars Katrina Kaif, Siddhant Chaturvedi, and Ishaan Khatter in the lead roles, directed by Gurmmeet Singh, of Mirzapur fame.

 On 15 February 2021, Yudhra, starring Siddhant Chaturvedi, Malavika Mohanan and Raghav Juyal was announced.
 The film is being helmed by Ravi Udyawar, of Mom fame.
-It is slated for a spring 2023 release.
+Initially slated to be released in 2022, it was mired in reshoots and is now planned for a 2024 release.

 On 11 August 2021, Jee Le Zaraa, starring Priyanka Chopra Jonas, Katrina Kaif and Alia Bhatt was announced.
 The female-centric road film will be directed by Farhan Akhtar, from a story written by Zoya Akhtar, Reema Kagti, and himself.